-The objective of the Canadian Equity strategy is to invest for above-average, long-term, riskadjusted returns by investing primarily in securities of Canadian companies.
-Treasury bills or short-term investments, not exceeding three years to maturity, may also be used from time to time.
+The objective of the Canadian Equity strategy is to invest for above-average, long-term, risk-adjusted returns by investing primarily in securities of Canadian companies.
+Treasury bills or short-term investments, not exceeding three years to maturity, will also be used.
 This is a larger capitalization strategy.